OpenDevicePartnership/patina-paging/docs/paging.md

 Identity mapping in paging is a technique where virtual addresses are mapped directly to the **same** physical addresses.
-By using identity mapping, the system can access hardware and memory locations without dealing with non trivial address translation complexity.
+By using identity mapping, the system can access hardware and memory locations without dealing with non-trivial address translation complexity.
 It is particularly useful during early system initialization and when transitioning between different memory management modes, such as moving from real mode to protected mode(in x64 architecture).